 Talkative's range of intelligent communication channels is specifically built to foster more human digital interactions.
 Here’s how.

 With Talkative's video chat, our customers have boosted sales and conversions with both on-demand and scheduled video appointments.

 What's more, our mobile app integration means you can leverage in-store virtual assistants too.

-Unlike some other virtual shopping alternatives, this means you can deploy video using both desktop and mobile agents, giving you greater control over how you communicate online.
+This enables you to deploy video using both desktop and mobile agents, giving you greater control over how you communicate online.